HarshSharma20503/Concadmic/README.md

 ### src

-- **components** folder - conatins all components folders (BlogSection, Header etc.) and each folder conatins its js file with 1 common css file
+- **components** folder - contains all components folders (BlogSection, Header etc.) and each folder conatins its js file with 1 common css file.
+It also contains a chatComponents folder which has all the components of chat box.
 - **pages** folder - contains different website pages folders like About, Login, Home, Events etc. and each folder has its js file and a common css file for pages folder